Amund-Fremming/CodeCompass/README.md

-# Vite and Tailwindcss project
+# Folder for code snippets and theory